gungorman/Real-Time-Defect-Detection-Capstone-Project/README.md

 A reproducible grid search was conducted to optimize model performance.
 The following hyperparameters were explored:

-- Learning rate
+- Learning rate:
+  - Initial learning rate.
+Adjusting this value is crucial for the optimization process, influencing how rapidly model weights are updated.
-- Weight decay
+- Weight decay:
+  - L2 regularization term, penalizing large weights to prevent overfitting.
-- Box loss
+- Box loss weight:
+  - Weight of the box loss component in the loss function, influencing how much emphasis is placed on accurately predicting bounding box coordinates.
-- Classification loss
+- Classification loss weight:
+  - Weight of the classification loss in the total loss function, affecting the importance of correct class prediction relative to other components.
-- Number of frozen layers
+- Number of frozen layers:
+  - This grid is for picking the optimum number of frozen layers on the backbone of the model with layer 9 being the last layer of the backbone.
+This can be visualized in the image below.

 Model selection was based exclusively on validation performance to avoid test set leakage.